arkeldi/SoftwareMaterialSciences/README.md

 Components that were connected to the computer were:

-1. DAQ board (3-4 thermocouples)Thermocouples (input as voltage-mV)
+1. DAQ board (3-4 thermocouples)Thermocouples (input as voltage-mV)
-2. Temperature display from omegaThermocouple (input) with a 4-20mA secondary output connected to the generator (refer Creep-Fatigue documentation/Chapter 2/Instruction Manual- page 36)
+2. Temperature display from omegaThermocouple (input) with a 4-20mA secondary output connected to the generator (refer Creep-Fatigue documentation/Chapter 2/Instruction Manual- page 36)
 3. Hydraulic frame (already connected; will send you pdf of the documentation)